```html ```

 Essential Packing List Items for your Seattle Trip 🧳:

-1. Comfortable Walking Shoes – Our comfy shoe pics are comfortable Sketchers go-walk ones or our favorite Birkenstock Gizeh sandals from Amazon!
+1. Comfortable Walking Shoes – We love comfortable Sketchers go-walk and Birkenstock Gizeh sandals from Amazon!

-2. Portable Phone Charger – Bring a portable phone fast charger (amazon has this great inexpensive one) to ensure you stay connected.
+2. Portable Phone Charger – Bring a portable phone fast charger (amazon has this great inexpensive one).

-3. Refillable Water Bottle – Pack a refillable water bottle that’s lightweight like this inexpensive collapsible water bottle 2 pack on Amazon!
+3. Refillable Water Bottle – We bring this inexpensive collapsible water bottle 2 pack (Amazon)!

-4. Travel-Sized Cooling Towel – We recommend this budget-friendly 4-pack travel cooling towel set on Amazon can be clipped onto a bag or belt loop!
+4. Travel-Sized Cooling Towel – A budget-friendly 4-pack travel cooling towel set on Amazon can be clipped onto a bag or belt loop!

-5. Lightweight Backpack – We love this budget-friendly packable lightweight backpack with pockets on Amazon!
+5. Lightweight Backpack – Best packable lightweight backpack with pockets on Amazon!

 6. Travel Laundry sink wash kitSoap Suds are TSA approved and will help you pack lighter because you can wash clothes as your trip progresses. (on Amazon)